imagej/imagej.github.io/pages/How_to_write_your_own_edge_feature_analyzer_algorithm_for_TrackMate.md

 and that's it.
 Let me repeat:

-{% include ambox content="text= To make a TrackMate module discoverable in TrackMate, just annotate its class with `@Plugin( type = TheTrackMateModuleClassYouAreExtending.class )`." %}
+{% capture includecontent %} text= To make a TrackMate module discoverable in TrackMate, just annotate its class with `@Plugin( type = TheTrackMateModuleClassYouAreExtending.class )`. {% endcapture %}

+{% include ambox content=includecontent %}

 Just the line `@Plugin( type = EdgeAnalyzer.class )` is enough.
 There are also mechanisms that allow fine tuning of priority, visibility (in